cazala/coin-hive-stratum/README.md

   --path                        Accept connections on a specific path.
   --key                         Path to private key file.
 Used for HTTPS/WSS.
   --cert                        Path to certificate file.
 Used for HTTPS/WSS.
+  --credentials                 Credentials to access the /stats, /miners and /connections endponts. (usage: --credentials=username:password)
 ```

 ## API